Michael has career development experience, having worked for various governmental and business organizations, locally

 Applying Via Post

-If you are sending out your application by post or fax, have the documents arranged such that your cover letter comes first, your resume comes second, and your supportive documents last.
+If you are sending out your application by post, have the documents arranged such that your cover letter comes first, your resume comes second, and your supportive documents last.
 Do not staple the hardcopies together as some employers find it cumbersome and time-consuming if they have to unstaple all the hundreds of documents they receive in the form of job applications.

 The recommended length of the cover letter is at least three paragraphs and it should always fit on one page.
 Don’t include any fancy colours or fonts and avoid using coloured paper.
 Using these methods may make your cover letter stand out, but not in the right way.
 So simply stick to black, regular font on white paper.

 If your documents will be delivered by hand or post, it would be good to head out to a stationery shop and procure a plastic folder with a pressure binder spine for your cover letter, resume and/or copies of your academic and professional certificates.
 This will enhance the presentation and make it all the more professional.

 There are various nice designs you can use.
 However, ensure that the letter is in the correct format.
 The standard size used for cover letters is 8.5 by 11 inches.
 In terms of colour, you can use white or light beige paper and preferably, print the letter using a laser printer.
 Older printer versions like dot-matrix compromise the professionalism and quality of the document.

 Applying Via Online Portals